7 Top NLP Libraries For NLP Development

 Jupyter Notebook tutorials and copious documentation are available in Gensim.

-For scientific computing, NumPy and SciPy are primarily used.
+NumPy and SciPy are primarily used in scientific computing.
 Therefore, before installing Gensim, you must install these two Python packages.

-Gensim is specifically created for topic modeling, document indexing, and similarity retrieval with large corpora.
+Gensim is created explicitly for topic modeling, document indexing, and similarity retrieval with large corpora.

 Since every method in Gensim is memory-independent for corpus size, it can handle input that is greater than RAM.